What Causes That Bad Self-Cleaning Oven Smell?

-Typically, a self-cleaning oven works by using high heat to separate food molecules and turn them to ash that can be easily wiped away, although a few types use steam and lower heat instead.
-This feature can help save you time and energy when dealing with tough oven messes, but at what cost?
+Typically, a self-cleaning oven uses high heat to separate food molecules and turn them to ash that can be easily wiped away, although a few types use steam and lower heat instead.
+This feature can save you time and energy when dealing with tough oven messes, but at what cost?

-Self-cleaning ovens smell bad because of stuck-on grease and food and, in many cases, oven rack material that isn’t meant to be exposed to extreme heat.
-However, the smell isn't dangerous.
-Although the fumes from self-cleaning ovens can be harmful to some tropical birds, they are not harmful to humans, despite popular belief.
+Despite its potency, the smell isn't dangerous.
+While the fumes from self-cleaning ovens can harm some tropical birds, they are not harmful to humans, despite popular belief.

 How to Reduce the Self-Cleaning Oven Smell

-Don't let that self-cleaning oven smell get in the way of keeping your oven sparkling clean!
+Don't let that self-cleaning oven smell get in the way of keeping your Samsung or Frigidaire oven sparkling clean!
 There are plenty of ways to reduce the potency of self-cleaning oven smells.

 Try these other tips for keeping your oven clean between deep-cleaning sessions: